biocypher/biocypher/docs/output/rdf.md

 ## RDF settings

-To output.write your output to RDF, you have to specify some RDF settings in the biocypher_config.yaml.
+To write your output to RDF, you have to specify some RDF settings in the biocypher_config.yaml.
 Using `rdf_format`, you can choose to export to xml, turtle or any other format `rdflib` supports.
 The second configuration is the `rdf_namespaces`, where you can specify which namespaces exist in your data.
 If,